 The other function of the shape of the nib is for ink flow.
 The tip needs to be flat, whereas the part of the quill that holds ink needs to be rounded to make best usage of ink's surface tension abilities.
 If the curve and surface area extends too far down the tip, the ink will flow too quickly to the tip, ending up in blobby writing and a tendency for the tip to drop a lot of ink at once.
 The picture below shows the shape of the shaped nib from the side.
 This is the other why as to why the material is carved away from the sides.

 I also try to shape the nib so that the tip meets up right, i.e. both tine tips meet at exactly the same spot on the central slit.
 This takes some really fine shaving at the end of the shaping and a lot of looking at the result to see if it actually ends up right.
 With practice, it gets easier to see and easier to judge.
-In the beginning, though, I had to ink a lot of useless tips before I could figure out the really tiny bits of adjusting that needed to be done to get it to really work.
+In the beginning, though, I had to ink a lot of useless tips before I could figure out the really tiny bits of adjusting that needed to be done to get it to really work. - Finishing the Tip -- I usually do the shaping of the tines to where they meet as exactly as possible at the same point on the tip, which usually ends up being a needle-like tip, with small curls of shavings still attached and when they pull off there's microscopic 'bits' on it still.
+To remove the bits, I usually put just the very edge of the tip into the scissors and snip the loose or unstable bits off, this is sometimes about the thickness of an eyelash.

 The traditional way, though is to put the tip on some supporting surface, the easiest when I'm holding knife in the right hand and pen in the left is my left index fingernail, and then use the knife to cut off the last infintesmal bit.
 To make a thicker nib, cut off more.
 Medium, broad, and even chisel points are easy, just cut them to that shape with the slit in the middle.
 As another step with the boarder tips is scraping either the top or the bottom a bit to make a smoother tip for writing.
 This is much like grinding smooth any metal tip, just faster.

-7. Testing Your Point -- The final step is to dip it into ink and try it out on some paper.
+This is really hard to get a picture of because the work is just so close and so microscopic.
+I actually find it easier to do this without my contacts in because I'm severely nearsighted, to the point where I have such a strong prescription for everyday use that my really close sight gets affected when I have my lenses in.
+I can do a general shaping with my contacts in, but the occassional troublesome point takes me taking out my contacts to actually figure out the microscopic adjustment to get it right. - Testing Your Point -- The final step is to dip it into ink and try it out on some paper.
 Make sure that you have good paper, cheap paper will take the amounts of ink that a quill puts down and bleed the ink everywhere, even amounts of ink that shouldn't bleed and are normal for a quill.
 Also, try to use a fairly light hand, it shouldn't be ridiculously light, but it shouldn't be three-copies-through-carbon-paper heavy, either, as that's bound to split the tips.
 I've found, though, if the tip is cut correctly and the nib is stable, someone with a pretty heavy hand can still write with a well-cut quill.

 Most usual problem at this point is that it's spilling ink in big blobs everywhere.
 This usually means that the edges defining the tines weren't curved from the outside to the tip so that the tip are could be flat for enough surface area.
 What usually happens is that they aren't cut curved, just straight, so that there is curve to the tube as well as more width just behind the point.
 The width allows more ink flow to the tip than the tip can actually handle, and the surface tension of the ink clings to the curve until it touches down to the paper.
 Then blob.
 The fix is to cut the tip so that, from the side it looks like the picture first up from here.